Daniel Vettori: Bowling records

 Vettori took his 300th Test wicket on New Zealand's tour of Sri Lanka in 2009, becoming only the second New Zealander to do so, joining Richard Hadlee.
-As of August 2022 his 362 Test wickets lies second only to Hadlee and he is New Zealand's leading One Day International wicket-taker with 297 dismissals for the national side.
+As of August 2022 his 362 Test wickets lies second only to Hadlee and he is New Zealand's leading One Day International wicket-taker with 297 dismissals for the national team.

 Vettori was the first left-arm spin bowler to take more than 300 wickets in both Test matches and One Day Internationals.
 (Note: As well as 297 ODI wickets for New Zealand, Vettori took seven wickets in the three ODIs he played for a World XI for a total of 305 ODI wickets.)

 He was the youngest man to take 100 Test wickets, doing so by the age of 21.
 In 2005, 2008 and 2010 he was named in the World ODI XI by the International Cricket Council and was named in the team of the tournament for the 2015 Cricket World Cup.

 Vettori took 20 five-wicket hauls in Test matches, including taking ten wickets in a match three times.
 His best innings figures were achieved in Auckland in 1999–2000 against Australia where he took 7/87; he finished with career best-match figures of 12/149, the second best by a New Zealander at the time.
 As of August 2022 these match figures remain the third-best ever by a New Zealander, with only Ajaz Patel and Richard Hadlee having taken better figures in a match.
 He also took 12 wickets against Bangladesh 2004 and 10 against Sri Lanka in 2006.
 He took two five-wicket hauls in One Day International matches.